anandkrp6/VPlay/README.md

 - Videos/Music tabs let you browse local media; search and sort are available
 - Use the mini-player for quick controls; tap it to open the queue and drag to reorder
 - Enter Picture-in-Picture by leaving the app during playback
+- Online tab: paste a direct media URL to play or download; tap "Manage Downloads" to view status

+## Downloads

+VPlay uses the system DownloadManager to fetch online media:

+- From Online: tap "Download" to enqueue; the system shows a notification on completion.
+- Manage Downloads: in Online (or Options), open the Downloads screen to see progress, open completed files, or cancel in-flight tasks.
+- Files are saved in the public Downloads directory.

 ## Architecture